25 November 2024

 David Walter

-Scrum of Scrums refers to a scaled agile technique for connecting multiple teams that need to work collaboratively to deliver complex solutions.
+Scrum of Scrums refers to a scaled Agile technique for connecting multiple teams that need to work collaboratively to deliver complex solutions.
 It helps teams deliver complex products through transparency, inspection, and adaptation at scale.
-It’s especially successful when every high-performing scrum team member works towards a common goal, has trust and respect, and is completely aligned.
+It’s especially successful when every high-performing Scrum team member works towards a common goal, has trust and respect, and is completely aligned.

 The goals of a Scrum of Scrum include: